-- A. An application for a parcel map for an urban lot split is approved or denied ministerially, by the development services director., without discretionary review.
-No discretionary review or public hearing process shall be applied. - B. A tentative parcel map for an urban lot split is approved if the director of development services determines the application ministerially if it_complies with all the requirements of this section.
-The tentative parcel map is not required tomay not be recorded.
+- A. An application for a parcel map for an urban lot split is approved or denied ministerially, by the development services director.
+No discretionary review or public hearing process shall be applied. - B. A tentative parcel map for an urban lot split is approved if the director of development services determines the application complies with all the requirements of this section.
+The tentative parcel map is not required to be recorded.
 A final parcel map shall be approved ministerially upon but the applicant/property owner(s) demonstrating that the required deed restriction and easements and any other required documents have been recorded pursuant to the provisions of this section.
-A final parcel map is approved ministerially as well, but not until the owner demonstrates that the required documents have been recorded, such as the deed restriction and easements.
-The tentative parcel map expires three (3) months after approval by the director. - C. The approval document shall include a provision that The approval must requires the owner and applicant/property owner to hold the City harmless from all claims and damages related to the approval and its subject matter. - D. The approval shall include a provision requiring The approval must require the applicant/property ownerowner and applicant to reimburse the City for all costs of enforcement, including attorneys' fees and costs associated with enforcing the requirements of this code.
+The tentative parcel map expires three (3) months after approval by the director. - C. The approval document shall include a provision that requires the applicant/property owner to hold the City harmless from all claims and damages related to the approval and its subject matter. - D. The approval shall include a provision requiring the applicant/property owner to reimburse the City for all costs of enforcement, including attorneys' fees and costs associated with enforcing the requirements of this code.